Abstract

 2.1 Experimental design

 Healthy mice colony was housed at ambient laboratories conditions (under 12L:12D cycles and 25 ± 2°C temperature).
-Mice were kept in groups of five in polycarbonate cages (43 cm × 27 cm × 14 cm) to avoid the population stress and were fed regularly with mice feed and water
+Mice were kept in groups of five in polycarbonate cages (43 cm × 27 cm × 14 cm) to avoid the population stress and were fed regularly with mice feed and water ad libitum.
+Healthy male Swiss-albino mice were selected from the housed colony and were divided into five groups having five mice in each.

-Group IV | (Mel + PTU) |
+Group IV(Mel + PTU)

 The control group of mice received ethanolic saline (0.01% ethanol), 0.1 mL/day for consecutive 30 days.
 The second group of mice received subcutaneous injections of melatonin (Sigma-Aldrich Chemicals, St. Louis, USA), 25 μg/100 g BW/day for consecutive 30 days during evening (4:30–5:00 pm) hours.
 The third group of mice received 5-propyl-2-thiouracil, PTU (Sigma-Aldrich Chemicals, St. Louis, USA) in the drinking water, 60 μg/g BW/day for consecutive 18 days [17].
 The fourth group of mice received melatonin for consecutive 30 days and also received PTU for the last 18 days of the experimental period of melatonin treatment.